 Why?
 Because ever since I chopped off my hair in March 2020, I have religiously been using this method.
-And it has proved itself to be a great part of my 4c hair routine.
+And it has proven itself to be a vital part of my 4c hair routine.

 What is the LOC method for 4c hair?

 This method was first introduced by natural hair pioneer, Rochelle Graham-Campbell of Alikay Naturals.
 She started sharing the term and technique in her natural hair videos on YouTube.
 Thanks to her growing audience, the method soon spread through the natural hair community.

-How does the LOC method work?
+How to do the LOC method

 Step 2) Apply your liquid (moisturizer)

-It’s a vital ingredient that supplies your hair strands with the nutrients they need to survive your next protective style or to simply stay hydrated.
+It’s a vital ingredient that supplies your hair strands with the nutrients they need to survive your next protective style or simply stay hydrated.

 Step 3) Add the right oil

 The next step in the LOC method is to add your oil.
 Here you can choose from different natural oils, such as coconut oil, argan oil, and castor oil to name a few.